Aticks Ypachay: Diaguita-Kakán identity in the Limarí Valley, Chile, through ancestral pottery.

 Collaborative Documentation:

 Following several community meetings between the Lasta Anku Association, project’s principal investigator Vicente Alfaro Norton, and SDCELAR curators, Lasta Anku conducted fieldwork in the Limarí Valley in July 2024, aimed at identifying key outputs as well as engaging with potters and interested collectives of the Diaguita-Kakán communities.
-This October 2024, Vicente was hosted by the SDCELAR team to visit the British Museum to conduct a preliminary study and photograph the Coquimbo collections, being accompanied by a remote visit of the materials held online with members of the Lasta Anku association, as other community members.
+In October 2024, Vicente was hosted by the SDCELAR team to visit the British Museum to conduct a preliminary study and photograph the Coquimbo collections, being accompanied by a remote visit of the materials held online with members of the Lasta Anku association, as other community members.

 By engaging with the collection, Vicente was able to fully document and analyze the ceramic vessels from the region of Coquimbo, studying their material composition and recurring visual iconography, which is still found today in contemporary pottery production.
-The visit to the collection also allowed Vicente to identify two new Diaguita-Kakán ceramics (Am1939,08.34 & Am1939,08.44), which correspondingly come from the Coquimbo region and originally were part of the Cruz Montt collection.
+This visit to the collection also allowed Vicente to identify two new Diaguita-Kakán ceramics (Am1939,08.34 & Am1939,08.44), which correspondingly come from the Coquimbo region and originally were part of the Cruz Montt collection.

 Archaeological pottery sherds found in Limari Valley, Chile.
 Photo: Vicente Alfaro Norton.